-I see evidence on social media of the Gravenstein apples becoming ripe back home, so now is a perfect time to share this easy slow cooker apple sauce (or apple-pear sauce) recipe with you!
-Apple sauce is one of the country comfort foods I remember from childhood, but I do things a little differently than mom did.
+The Gravenstein apples are becoming ripe back home, so now is a perfect time to share this easy slow cooker apple sauce (or apple-pear sauce) recipe with you!
+Applesauce is one of the my favorite comfort foods from childhood.

 Right before dinner quickly run the immersion blender through it, and it’s all ready to serve (above this apple sauce is served with zucchini lasagna) for dinner.